karema9/weather-data-etl/README.md

 # weather-data-etl
+--

-a project to obtain weather data from APIs
+This is a data engineering project to pull data from API.

+### Setting Up

+Get the API key from this site - `https://openweathermap.org/api`